koronkowy/koronkowy/README.md

 -   [Security BSides](http://www.securitybsides.com/) - [BSides PDX](https://bsidespdx.org/): Previously organizer who wore many hats in this organization, 2018-2021.
 Lead sponsorship to a level of growth of $100,000+ in sponsorship contributions, built countless relationships new and old with vendors.
 Sat on the board of directors from 2019-2021, ran for election and ran for chairman seat.
 There are few parts of this conference that I didn’t have my hands in.

--   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/): In 2021 I helped out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) conference.
-I served the org as the volunteer coordination committee co-chair and code of conduct co-chair.
-I also participated in or sat in on the programming, finance, partnerships, and tech committees.
-During the conference I managed a team of speaker wranglers, troubleshooted live streams run by Streamyard and Restream, helped with the custom Element based Matrix server hosting the conference’s chat platform, assisted speakers/attendees/sponsors with any help requests, and moderated channels throughout the conference.

 -   [HackBoat](https://hackboat.org/): Conference organizer including help found the initial conference, social media, speaker organization and assistance.
 Event on hold due to COVID-19, but we will return as soon as it is safe.

 -   [HellaConf](https://www.youtube.com/playlist?list=PLb47HxNiZ8g8JN1zvoI2zwy-zdey3nBf9): Appsec conference held by the folks behind [HellaSecure](https://www.hella-secure.com/).
 I provided support during the virtual conference for information on speakers in chat as well as moderation for chat.